stackhpc/ansible-slurm-appliance/docs/operations.md

 The recommended way to resolve both of these issues is by carrying out a site-specific [image build](./image-build.md).

-By default, the following utility packages are installed in StackHPC images:
+By default, the following utility packages are installed in StackHPC images (see `appliances_extra_packages_default`):

+- bash-completion
 - htop
 - nano
 - screen